 "We’ve chosen INENTEC as the technology partner for our first resource renewal facility.
 The technology has operated safely throughout the US and Asia since 1997".

-Subject to necessary environmental and planning approvals, construction is expected to commence in late 2021, with the facilities operational by late 2022.
+Subject to necessary environmental and planning approvals, construction of the proposed facility is expected to commence in late 2022, with the facility operational by late 2023.